-They are sometimes called ?jack of all trades? developers.
-They perform everything in developing a website or application from start to finish, and they have the knowledge, experience, and proficiency with both ends of a website and applications.
+They are sometimes called “jack of all trades” developers.
+They perform everything in developing a web-based application from start to finish, and they have the knowledge, experience, and proficiency with both ends of a website and applications.

 They are essential in every part of website development projects.
 Full-stack developers help bridge the gap between the client-side and server-side of a site.
 This ensures that a website is both appealing and functional.

 However, being a full-stack engineer doesn’t automatically mean a full-stack engineer is responsible for writing all the code.
 Still, they can do so if they wish and have the skills required to jump into any part of the web and application development project as needed.

 Some of their core responsibilities include: testing for a bug in code, developing and designing user relations, creating solutions to project requirements, modifying code, using hardware and software, creating databases and servers, cross-platform optimization, and a lot more.

 Almost everybody is online these days.
 The internet facilitates interpersonal communication between users through platforms such as email and social media.
 Still, it’s now much more relied upon since everybody goes online and sources all kinds of information.

 Most online applications have an area where users can interact.
 When you land on a website; you are greeted by the welcome page, menu, services page, blogs, articles pages, and other items that facilitate navigation and utility.

 All of these web pages fall under the term “front end.”
 The front end includes a user interface which is the part of the application or website designed for users to see and interact with.